jasonbayton/11ty/_src/android/android-enterprise-feature-requests.md

 8. Industrial use case support (wear for wearable barcode scanners, data input, etc) so we can justify building with wear rather than AOSP as is the case today for small-screen industrial devices.
 9. Open up wear to more OEMs (this isn't a FR, so much as a biz decision to boost wear in the ecosystem)

+## Non-mobile

+1. Align unified provisioning method options across all non-mobile platforms - TV, Android Automotive, Wear.
+(I'm hoping BTE will handle this with managed Google accounts)

 ## Ecosystem

 1. Cuttlefish builds for TV, Automotive, Wear allowing virtual enterprise testing.
 Polestar aren't interested in loaning me a car.
-2. Zero-touch customer device uploads
+2. Zero-touch customer device uploads.
+Every other OOBE solution on the market allows for customer-driven uploads.
+Resellers are a frustrating friction point harming ZT adoption for existing exstates
 3. Multi-app selection/import in Google Play iFrame
 4. AMAPI feature parity with on-device APIs (seriously, where's offline firmware update management?)
-5. DPC/enterprise migration without device wipe
+5. DPC/enterprise migration without device wipe (Make DPC Migration Useful Again™️)